vboyev-MSFT/defender-docs/defender-endpoint/defender-endpoint-trial-user-guide.md

 The Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) is a central location where you can view onboarded devices, security recommendations, detected threats, alerts, and more.
 To get started, see [Microsoft Defender portal](/defender-xdr/microsoft-365-defender-portal).

+> [!IMPORTANT]
+>**Note:** If you decide not to renew your trial, it's important to ensure that the device is offboarded prior to the expiration of the trial period.

 ## See also

 - [Defender for Endpoint technical documentation](microsoft-defender-endpoint.md)